Texas Investigative Reporter

 Miranda is a recipient of a 2020 Economic Hardship Reporting Project grant.
 She often appears as a commentator on news shows and podcasts.
 She spent seven years reporting in Washington, D.C., covering the environment, climate change and politics as a staff reporter for CNN, The Hill, The Daily Beast and Scripps News.

-Emily is an investigative environmental journalist with a decade of reporting experience in Washington, D.C.
-She was most recently the environment correspondent for the Guardian.
+Emily is an investigative environmental journalist with more than a decade of reporting experience in Washington, D.C.
+Before founding Floodlight in early 2021, she was an environment correspondent for the Guardian.
 She has written for Politico, E&E News and CQ Roll Call.
 Her work has also been published in The Arizona Republic, the Baton Rouge Advocate, the Houston Chronicle and Gannett newspapers.

-Emily has covered the White House, federal agencies, Congress, the courts, and electricity regulation, through the Obama and Trump administrations.
-She grew up in Baton Rouge, Louisiana, where her father works in the oil industry.
+Emily covered the White House, federal agencies, Congress, the courts, and electricity regulation, through the Obama and Trump administrations.
+She grew up in Baton Rouge, Louisiana.

 A bit about how we are funded and how we maintain editorial independence:

 Floodlight is a 501(c)(3) nonprofit newsroom supported by philanthropic grants from foundations and gifts from individuals.

 Floodlight is a member of the Institute for Nonprofit News and subscribes to its standards of editorial independence.
 We retain full authority over editorial content:

 Our news judgments are made independently and not on the basis of donor support.

 We do not accept charitable donations from anonymous sources or sources who present a conflict of interest with our work or compromise our independence.